Mathematics in Education and Industry (MEI)

 MEI is committed to improving mathematics education and promotes teaching and learning through different strands of activity.
 We support teachers through a range of professional development opportunities, including our annual conference.
 Innovative resources are continually being developed to extend and enrich your knowledge of mathematics, whether teacher, student, undergraduate or member of the workforce.

 MEI is an independent charity; any income generated through our work is used to support mathematics education.
-We are a partner in the NCETM consortium, with responsibility for the secondary mathematics strand and also manage the government-funded Further Mathematics Support Programme.
+We are a partner in the NCETM consortium, and also manage the government-funded Advanced Mathematics Support Programme.

 Maths Item of the Month